lukevanlukevan/h-python-wiki/HDAs/02_Multiparm Block Creation.md

 ![1](/img/MultiparmBlockCreation/4.png)

-As you can see, our parms start at 1; that's because we have 'First Instance' set to 1.
+As you can see, our parms start at 1.
+That's because we have 'First Instance' set to 1.
 This means that when looping through the parms, we'll have to add 1 to the iterator.

 ![1](/img/MultiparmBlockCreation/5.png)